dream-rock-collective/registration-site/docs/allocation-backend.md

 `POST /create-checkout-session` accepts `{ "registrationId": 42, "plan":
 "once" | "monthly" | "yearly" }` and returns `{ "url": "..." }`.

+The frontend reads `registrationId` from `/registered/?registrationId=...`, sends the selected plan, saves the plan locally, and redirects the browser to the returned Stripe URL.
+A missing URL or unsuccessful response is treated as a checkout error.

 After payment, Stripe returns the browser to `/allocate-payment/`.
 The backend only accepts allocations after the signed Stripe webhook has marked